-If using kernel modules, an /etc/modprobe.conf file may be needed.
-Information pertaining to modules and kernel configuration is located in Section 7.9, "Device and Module Handling on an LFS System" and in the kernel documentation in the linux-2.6.30.2/Documentation directory.
+If using kernel modules, module configuration in /etc/modprobe.d may be required.
+Information pertaining to modules and kernel configuration is located in Section 7.9, "Device and Module Handling on an LFS System" and in the kernel documentation in the linux-2.6.35.4/Documentation directory.
 Also, modprobe.conf(5) may be of interest.